DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-mentor-materials.md

 By the end of this session your ECT will have:

-- explained what disciplinary literacy means and why it’s so important
+- explained what disciplinary literacy means and why it's so important
-- identified how to develop pupils’ comprehension in a specific subject
+- identified how to develop pupils' comprehension in a specific subject
 - identified how to develop writing in a specific subject
 - considered how to incorporate these strategies into their practice
 - planned to incorporate one strategy into a lesson